Home > Criminal Defense Lawyers in Cincinnati, OH > Criminal Pleas & Plea Agreements in Ohio

 If you plead guilty to the offense, you can expect to proceed straight to sentencing.
 Therefore, it is highly unusual for someone to plead guilty to a crime at the arraignment stage.
 It may be possible to withdraw a guilty plea before the judge has accepted it, but it cannot be taken back once a sentence has been imposed.

-Depending on the specific facts of a case and the severity of the offense, it may be in your best interest to have your attorney try and negotiate a plea bargain on your behalf.
+Depending on a case’s specific facts and the offense’s severity, it may be in your best interest to have your attorney try and negotiate a plea bargain on your behalf.
 In a plea bargain, you plead guilty in exchange for a lesser sentence or charge.
 You should always consult with a criminal defense attorney before entering a guilty plea or accepting a plea bargain.

 What Does a Not Guilty Plea Mean?

-Pleading not guilty means that you are claiming you did not commit the crime of which you are accused.
-When you enter a plea of not guilty, you are contesting the allegations made against you and the government will be responsible for proving beyond a reasonable doubt that you have committed the offense charged.
+Pleading not guilty means claiming you did not commit the crime for which you are accused.
+When you enter a plea of not guilty, you are contesting the allegations made against you, and the government will be responsible for proving beyond a reasonable doubt that you have committed the offense charged.
 After a plea of not guilty is entered, the judge will schedule a date for your pretrial or trial.

 Pleading not guilty gives your attorney the opportunity to begin investigating, examining the evidence against you, and preparing your case for trial.
-At any point in the criminal process, your attorney may enter plea negotiations with the prosecutor.
+Your attorney may enter plea negotiations with the prosecutor at any point in the criminal process.
 Should you want to accept a plea bargain, you can always change your initial not guilty plea so long as final judgment has not been entered.

 What Does a No Contest Plea Mean?